List of districts of Kerala: Administrative structure

-Kerala State has been divided into 14 districts, 27 revenue divisions, 78 taluks, 152 community development blocks and 1664 revenue villages.
+Districts were originally created for land revenue administration, but today they function as key units for overall governance and administration.

+District administration is historically associated with the Revenue Department, but it now serves as a multi-departmental coordinating authority at the district level, overseeing emergency and disaster management, elections, law and order, planning, and licensing.
+The Collectorate is the administrative headquarters of a district.

 Revenue administration

 A district is administered by a District Collector, who is an officer of the Indian Administrative Service (IAS) of Kerala cadre, and is appointed by the State Government of Kerala.
 The headquarters of the district administration is known as the Collectorate.
 The District Collector serves as the head of revenue administration in the district and also functions as the District Magistrate responsible for maintaining law and order within the district.
 The Collector serves as both the agent of the state Government and also as the representative of the people in the district.
 District administration is performed by the various Departments of the State Government, each of which has its own office at the district level.
 The District Officers of the various Departments in the district render technical advice to the collector in the discharge of his duties.
 The district collector is assisted by an additional district magistrate and deputy collectors.

 The districts are divided into revenue divisions which comprises several taluks under its jurisdiction.
 Taluks comprises several revenue villages.
 A revenue division is headed by a Revenue Divisional Officer/Sub Collector, and taluk is headed by a Tehsildar.
 The Tahsildar is assisted in each revenue village by village officers and village assistants.
 Village offices functions as the grassroot of the revenue administration.